lindonroberts/trust-region/README.rst

     $ git clone https://github.com/lindonroberts/trust-region
     $ cd trust-region

-To upgrade pytrs to the latest version, navigate to the top-level directory (i.e. the one containing :code:`setup.py`) and rerun the installation using :code:`pip`, as above:
+To upgrade trustregion to the latest version, navigate to the top-level directory (i.e. the one containing :code:`setup.py`) and rerun the installation using :code:`pip`, as above:

  .. code-block:: bash